- South Indian music

 |2008-2011||Fieldwork and practical music studies in South India|

-Hamilton, A., & Pearson, L. (Eds.), (In press).
-The Aesthetics of Imperfection: Improvisation, Performance and Composition in Music and the Arts .
+Hamilton, A., & Pearson, L. (Eds.), (2020).
+The Aesthetics of Imperfection in Music and the Arts: Spontaneity, Flaws and the Unfinished.
 London: Bloomsbury Academic.

 Journal Articles and Book Sections

 Pearson, L. (forthcoming).
-Notions of Improvisation in Historical and Social Context: Spontaneous Creation in Karnatak Music.
-In Ruta, Marcello, & A. Bertinetto (Eds.), Routledge Handbook of the Philosophy of Improvisation in the Arts .
+“Improvisation” in Play: A View through South Indian Music Practices.
+In Ruta, Marcello, & A. Bertinetto (Eds.), Routledge Handbook of the Philosophy of Improvisation in the Arts.
 Abingdon: Routledge.

-Pearson, L. (submitted).
+Pearson, L. (forthcoming).
 Inscriptions, Gesture, and the Self: Notation in Karnatak Music.
 In E. Payne & F. Schuiling (Eds.), Material Cultures of Music Notation: New Perspectives on Musical Inscription .
 Abingdon: Routledge.

-Pearson, L. (in press).
+Pearson, L. (2020).
 A Socially Situated Approach to Aesthetics: Games and Challenges in Karnatak Music.
-In A. Hamilton & L. Pearson (Eds.), The Aesthetics of Imperfection: Improvisation, Performance and Composition in Music and the Arts .
+In A. Hamilton & L. Pearson (Eds.), The Aesthetics of Imperfection in Music and the Arts: Spontaneity, Flaws and the Unfinished (pp. 61-72).
 London: Bloomsbury Academic.

 Jacoby, N., Margulis, EH, Clayton, M., Hannon, E., Honing, H., Iversen, J., Klein, TR, Mehr, SA, Pearson, L., Peretz, I., Perlman, M ., Polak, R., Ravignani, A., Savage, PE, Steingo, G., Stevens, CJ, Trainor, L., Trehub, S., Veal, M., & Wald-Fuhrmann, M. (2020) , Cross-cultural work in music cognition.
 Music Perception, 37 (3), 185-195. https://doi.org/10.1525/mp.2020.37.3.185